AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/learning-tools-interoperability.md

 * Failure reasons are not available when an export fails during the migration of courses without core content.
 * External LTI course grades are not appearing in the Learner Transcript, and scores are not visible on the L2 Quiz page, affecting learners' performance tracking.

+## LTI launch failure cases

+The following are the courses that the external LTI player cannot launch because of recent changes made in ALM after the launch links were created:

+* Courses where the instance is retired.
+* Courses that are retired and have no enrollments in ALM.
+* Courses that have enrollments in ALM but are retired.
+* Courses that have been deleted in ALM.
+* Courses where the enrollment limit has been reached.

 ## Best practice

 It is recommended that a catalog be created with courses that support LTI to prevent export failures and make exporting the courses easier.